seanredmond/juliandate/README.md

 Seidelmann, P.K.
 2006 _Explanatory Supplement to the Astronomical Almanac: A Revision to the Explanatory Supplement to the Astronomical Ephemeris and the American Ephemeris and Nautical Almanac._ Sausalito, University Science Books.

+and pages 617–619 of:

+Urban, Sean E., and P. Kenneth Seidelmann, eds. _Explanatory Supplement to the Astronomical Almanac_.
+3. ed.
+Mill Valley, Calif: University Science Books, 2012.

 ## Contributing